pupil-labs/pupil-docs/src/core/README.md

 ---
 description: Welcome to Pupil Core!
-The first thing you need to do is download the latest Pupil Core software.
+This section will guide you through setup (software and hardware) in order for you to make your first recording with Pupil Core.
 ---

 # Getting Started